Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-Ideally we don’t use classes. react considers classes to be outdated and with the introduction of hooks, functional components can use state.
+Mention that the above examples are functionally the same Mention in new versions we shouldn's use classes.
+React considers classes to be outdated and with the introduction of hooks, functional components can use state.
 React docs here https://beta.reactjs.org/reference/react/Component
 --->

 # What are props?